ujphys/ATLAS-FOS-testing/README.md

 - basic-analysis/
 - -
 - advanced-analyses/ - codes for specific analyses
-- - For example scaling based on a variable or looking at variables when boosted into a new reference frame
+- - For example scaling based on a variable, looking at variables when boosted into a new reference frame, etc.
-- - These should each have their own README
-- - mH-scaling/ - Investigates H>2S>4Zd>4l+MET decays over multiple mH masses, scaling all histograms acc. to an mH-specific normalization factor
-- - - crystal-ball-fits/ - Generates normalization factors by fitting a double-sided crystal ball function to non-resonant di-Higgs data
-- - - event-analysis/ - extracts kinematics from MC data
-- - - plotting/ - plots
-- - - scaling-code/ - scales kinematics acc. to normalization factors, saves to .root file
+- - How to run each analysis is detailed in the README.md file in the advance-analyses/ directory.

 ### Languages used
  - Generation: ROOT, C++, Python, Shell, MadGraph, Pythia